AceAsin/PatreonBadge/.GitHub/README.md

 - Heroku API

-  I recommend to host your own version of this repository on your Heroku account if you want the app to be on 24/7.
+  I recommend to host your own version of this repository on your Heroku account if you want the app to stay on 24/7.
 It is hosted on a free account, so at the end of each month it will probably not be online due to usage, since a free account with a credit/debit card attached for billing can only get up to 1000 hours/month.
 I can also turn it off at any given time that I wish for.

 - Patreon API